BVChandrahaas/webwhizai/README.md

 ### max_results: The maximum number of content pieces to retrieve from Tavily.
 (Default: 3)

 # Deployment
 The application is deployed using Streamlit.
-To deploy the application, simply run the Streamlit script, and the application will be available at http://localhost:8501.
+To deploy the application, simply run the app1.py script, and the application will be available at http://localhost:8501.